stm32-periph/stm32f0/Projects/STM32F0xx_StdPeriph_Templates/EWARM/readme.txt

                   board to run this project.

      - STM32F072: to configure the project for STM32F072 devices.
-                  You need to use custom STM32072B-EVAL or STM32F072B-Discovery board to run this project.
+                  You can use STMicroelectronics STM32072B-EVAL or STM32F072B-Discovery.

      - STM32F042: to configure the project for STM32F042 devices.
                   You need to use custom HW board to run this project.

+     - STM32F091: to configure the project for STM32F091 devices.
+                  You can use STMicroelectronics STM32091C-EVAL.

  - Rebuild all files: Project->Rebuild all
  - Load project image: Project->Debug